 Being transparent from the start about how and when employees are allowed to change or swap their shifts is key to making sure changes are kept to a minimum.

-Have deadlines for when staff need to send in their availability, when they can make changes and what kinds of changes they can make.
-When staff are constantly swapping shifts between each other this can cause problems on the day, especially when different team members have different roles, meaning work may not be properly covered if the wrong people have swapped shifts.
+Have deadlines for when staff needs to send in their availability, when they can make changes and what kinds of changes they can make.
+When staff is constantly swapping shifts between each other this can cause problems on the day, especially when different team members have different roles, meaning work may not be properly covered if the wrong people have swapped shifts.

 Ultimately better staff scheduling means a better run and more profitable business.
 Making sure you have the right amount of people for the right job can ensure work is done properly and to a high standard.

 Now, what are you going to do with all your newfound free time?